-Serverless is tricky to define because it’s often easier to describe what it is not.
+Serverless computing is tricky to define because it’s often easier to describe what it is not.
 Sometimes people think of serverless in terms of Lambda functions, which would be Functions as a Service (FaaS).
 There are also products that build FaaS which would be Backend as a Service (BaaS).
 There’s also an alternative definition by Martin Fowler of Thoughtworks which labels serverless as “Apps where server-side logic is still written by AppDev but run in stateless compute containers that are event triggered, ephemeral and fully managed by third party.”
 This definition ties serverless and containers together well.

 If you stay focused on serverless in AWS, you notice that all these services function under more of a BaaS definition with much of the value lying in the significant reduction of overhead.
 This is the key value of AWS as evidenced by its pay-per-use nature, autoscaling, and minimizing of operation decisions.
 A number of AWS services offered are serverless including Amazon S3, Amazon DynamoDB, and AWS Lambda, just to name a few.

-How Serverless and Containers Connect
+How Serverless and Containers Connect: AWS Serverless Containers

 It is well known by now that the best way to leverage the cloud is to build a distributed system.
 When looking at a distributed system, whether it’s through a container service or serverless service, there’s always a schedule and workers as well as some sort of reverse proxy for assigning tasks or retrieving information.
 You’ll find this same model applies no matter whether you’re using Amazon ECS, Amazon EKS, or AWS Lambda.

 Both technologies are part of a move to become increasingly cloud native, with containers serving as a starting point for refactored applications and with refactoring eventually leading to the use of services like AWS Lambda.
-There’s even AWS Fargate, which is in essence a “serverless container service” that removes a lot of the complexities around management of clusters.
+There’s even AWS Fargate, which is in essence an AWS “serverless container service” that removes a lot of the complexities around management of clusters.

 Perhaps the most exciting connection of containers and serverless at this time, is Firecracker.
 Announced around re:Invent 2018, Firecracker is a new AWS service that “implements a virtual machine monitor (VMM) that uses a Linux Kernel-based virtual machine (KVM) to create and manage microvms.”
 This is basically the underlying technology behind AWS Fargate and AWS Lambda.
 What’s significant is that even though the code isn’t open source yet it seems inevitable that this technology will be usable on your Kubernetes cluster.